Vantana1995/react-electron/README.md

-# Twitter Automation Platform
+# Social Automation Platform

-> **Secure platform for automated Twitter interactions with advanced anti-detection and multi-account management**
+> **Secure platform for automated interactions with advanced anti-detection and multi-account management**

 A full-stack application combining Electron desktop client with a secure Node.js backend server.
 This platform enables automated Twitter interactions through encrypted scripts that execute locally on user devices, providing scalability and security.